-The most elegant strategy for generating a lanthanide binding site in a protein would be to introduce a lanthanidebinding unnatural amino acid that can be site-specifically incorporated by genetic encoding.
+The most elegant strategy for generating a lanthanide- binding site in a protein would be to introduce a lanthanidebinding unnatural amino acid that can be site-specifically incorporated by genetic encoding.
 This approach would relieve any reliance on cysteine residues.
-Although systems for genetic encoding have been devised for over 100 different unnatural amino acids, only few of these can bind metal ions (Dumas et al., 2014) and those that do were found to precipitate proteins upon binding lanthanide ions.
-For example, protein precipitation has been reported for 2-amino-3-(8-hydroxyquinolin-3-yl)
+Although systems for genetic encoding have been devised for over 100 dif- ferent unnatural amino acids, only a few of these can bind metal ions (Dumas et al., 2014), and those that do were found to precipitate proteins upon binding lanthanide ions.
+For example, protein precipitation has been reported for 2amino-3-(8-hydroxyquinolin-3-yl) propanoic acid (HQ-Ala; Jones et al., 2009), and we found ourselves incapable of improving on these results.
+Similarly, bipyridyl-alanine (Bpa) was shown to allow binding of Co2+ and the observation of PCSs (Nguyen et al., 2011), but subsequent experiments with Bpa incorporated in different proteins and at different sites showed that this system is also prone to precipitating proteins upon addition of metal ions.

-- 65 propanoic acid (HQ-Ala; Jones et al., 2009) and we found ourselves incapable of improving on these results.
-Similarly, bipyridyl-alanine (Bpa) was shown to allow binding of Co2+ and the observation of PCSs (Nguyen et al., 2011), but subsequent experiments with Bpa incorporated in different proteins and at different sites showed that also this system is prone to precipitating proteins upon addition of metal ion. - In the present work, we explored the potential of a different unnatural amino acid, phosphoserine (Sep), to create a 10 lanthanide binding site.
-Lanthanide ions are known for their affinity to negatively charged oxygens and, with a $pK_a$ value of 5.6 for the equilibrium between monobasic and dibasic forms (Xie et al., 2005), a phosphoserine residue carries two negative charges under physiological conditions.
-Phosphorylation of serine residues is a well-known posttranslational modification of proteins effected by kinases, but this often is neither quantitative nor easily achievable for specific serine residues.
-Recently, however, an orthogonal phosphoseryl-tRNA-synthetase/tRNA pair has become available, which allows installing a Sep residue - in response to an amber stop codon (Lee et al., 2013; Pirman et al., 2015; Yang et al., 2016).
-In the following we show that the system is sufficiently effective to install two Sep residues in the same protein, explore the potential to create a lanthanide binding site using a Sep residue in conjunction with other negatively charged residues, in particular an aspartate or a second Sep residue, and demonstrate the exceptional quality of $\Delta \chi$ tensors that can be obtained with lanthanide ions in these sites.
+In the present work, we explored the potential of a different unnatural amino acid, phosphoserine (Sep), to create a lanthanide-binding site.
+Lanthanide ions are known for their affinity with negatively charged oxygens and, with a 70 $pK_a$ results value of 5.6 for the equilibrium between monobasic and dibasic forms (Xie et al., 2005), a phosphoserine residue carries two negative charges under physiological conditions.
+Phosphorylation of serine residues is a well-known posttranslational modification of proteins affected by kinases, but 75 this often is neither quantitative nor easily achievable for specific serine residues.
+Recently, however, an orthogonal phosphoseryl-tRNA-synthetase/tRNA pair has become available, which allows installation of a Sep residue in response to an amber stop codon (Lee et al., 2013; Pirman et al., 2015; 80 Yang et al., 2016).
+In the following we show that the system is sufficiently effective at installing two Sep residues in the same protein, exploring the potential to create a lanthanidebinding site using a Sep residue in conjunction with other negatively charged residues, in particular an aspartate or a 85 second Sep residue, and demonstrating the exceptional quality of $\Delta \chi$ tensors that can be obtained with lanthanide ions in these sites.